Neurocritical Care Fellowship at the University of Florida

 Description of Training

 The training program provides opportunity for fellows to manage patients with life threatening neurological and neurosurgical critical illnesses.
-The fellows will rotate through our brand new neurosciences ICU, consisting of 48 beds and housed in the new neuromedicine tower at UF-Health Shands (opening in December 2017).
-The current neurosciences ICU consists of 30 beds.
+The fellows will rotate through our brand new neurosciences ICU, consisting of 32 beds and housed in the new state of the art neuromedicine tower at UF-Health Shands.

-The training will further provide the fellows with the clinical skill set necessary to manage critically ill patients.
-This includes, but is not limited to airway management and intubation, ventilator management, central and arterial line placement, flexible bronchoscopy, hemodynamic management, bedside ultrasonography, brain oximetry interpretation, EVD management, multi-modality monitoring, and cEEG interpretation to name a few.
+The training provides the fellows with the clinical skill set necessary to manage critically ill patients.
+This includes, but is not limited to airway management and intubation, ventilator management, central and arterial line placement, flexible bronchoscopy, hemodynamic management, bedside ultrasonography, brain oximetry interpretation, EVD management, multi-modality monitoring, and continuous cEEG interpretation to name a few.

-One unique aspect of our program is the diverse educational backgrounds, skill sets and experience of the core faculty, including 5 neurology trained neurointensivists from Harvard, Yale, Duke and Mayo, as well as neurocritical care faculty from anesthesiology critical care with expertise in neuroanesthesiology.
+One unique aspect of our program is the diverse educational backgrounds, skill sets and experience of the core faculty, including 5 neurology trained neurointensivists from Harvard, Yale, Duke and Mayo, as well as neurocritical care faculty from anesthesiology critical care medicine with expertise in neuroanesthesiology.
 The unit is staffed 24/7 with a team of advanced practice providers and residents (neurology, neurosurgery, anesthesiology/CCM) as well as neurocritical care and critical care fellows.
-Attendings oversee the ICU 24/7 and are always available.
+Attendings oversee the ICU 24/7 and there is always an attending in house.

-The fellows will participate in numerous educational activities, including weekly neurocritical care lecture series, critical care grand rounds, journal club, neurology and critical care grand rounds.
+The fellows will participate in numerous educational activities, as part of the hospital wide multidisciplinary critical care educational pool.
+This includes a weekly neurocritical care lecture series, daily multidisciplinary critical care didactics (hospital-wide combined CCM), journal club (monthly), neurology and critical care grand rounds.
 The training provides clinical critical care and neurological critical care, commensurate with UCNS requirements.

-The fellows will be expected to develop a research project during the course of their fellowship.
-Mentors will be identified early-on, and fellows will present their research progress at the monthly division research meeting to ensure project success, with the goal of presenting their projects at national and/or international meetings, and publication in peer-reviewed journals.
-Formal clinical research training is available at the University of Florida if interested.
+The fellows are expected to develop a research project during the course of their fellowship.
+There is protected research time incorporated into the fellowship.
+Mentors will be identified early-on, and fellows will present their research progress at the monthly division research meeting to ensure project success, with the goal of presenting their projects at national and/or international meetings, as well as publication in peer-reviewed journals.
 Formal rigorous research training (if desired) is available through the TRACTS program (Training and Research Academy for Clinical Translational Science) at the University of Florida.

 Next available position (PGY-5) is July 1st 2019 for 12 months (if applicable) or 24-months.